myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T22:43:09.072Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:59:22.881Z
 >
->
+> But anyway we no longer feel the need to manage these files in `.arb` in l10n, so we will change them all to `.json` files in the near future!

+Then these errors can be easily avoided according to the JSON linter :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:21:23.092Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:57:09.533Z
 >
-> Yay! 😁
+> Hi there!
+This occurs when the `.arb` file cannot be decoded to JSON.
+In other words, the syntax as JSON may have been incorrect at the time this workflow was executed.

+From what I have seen so far, the double quotes were not closed correctly or in the wrong position.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:19:12.064Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:48:07.166Z
 >
-> Maybe you missed to add the last `)`?
-It works when I try it: Jakob Sprenger
+> All you need to contribute to the translation of deck.blue is a GitHub account :)

+If you are not familiar with editing source code, please read the following guide; you can also edit files on GitHub!

+github.com/deckblue/l10...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:06:44.684Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T23:44:17.598Z
 >
-> Hey @harald4blues.bsky.social, I think I fixed an issue we talked about before in deck.blue :) See this markdown link with parens!

-I solved this Issue with the regex magic
+> Several languages have already been added to deck.blue, this is great and thx! 🙏

+In addition to adding new languages, you can contribute to translate untranslated items.
+Untranslated items are automatically updated in the following file, let's check it!

+github.com/deckblue/l10...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T11:54:55.946Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T22:43:09.072Z
 >
-> Graysky is powered by #ReactNative, deck.blue and skyfeed.app are powered by #Flutter :)

-bsky.app/profile/gray...
+>

 ---
 <!-- MY-BSKY_TIMELINE:END -->